The Toy Box: Professionals

+The identity of the professional judges was not disclosed to viewers in Season 2.

 Production

 The Toy Box was developed by Hudsun Media and Electus.
 ABC and Mattel Creation agreed that Hudsun would produce the show on their behalf.
 In October 2016, ABC picked up the show and Mattel greenlit the show for the 2016–17 Season.
 Eric Stonestreet was indicated at that time as being the host.

 Episodes

 Season 1 (2017)

 "YES" and "NO" indicate the adult panel results; "FINALIST" designates the toy chosen by the child jury to advance to the finals.

 Season 2 (2017)

 "YES" and "NO" indicate the child panel results (getting at least three "Yes" votes from the five child judges); "FINALIST" designates the toy chosen by the child jury to advance to the finals.

 List of toys featured at Toys "R" Us

 Other than the guaranteed Mattel contract for the winner, other non-winning toys are also featured at Toys "R" Us.
 Occasionally, the toy's branding changes before being distributed.